 - What is it?
 A Suicide Squad game from Rocksteady

 - When can I play it?
-2022
+February 2, 2024

 - What can I play it on?
-PlayStation 5, Xbox Series X/S and PC
+PS5, Xbox Series X|S, and PC

-Suicide Squad: Kill the Justice League release date
+Suicide Squad: Kill the Justice League release date and platforms

 Suicide Squad: Kill the Justice League trailers

 Rocksteady revealed a behind-the-scenes trailer of Suicide Squad: Kill the Justice League during PlayStation's February 2023 State of Play live stream.
 In this trailer, we get to see a more extensive showcase of the individual skills that each character has during the midst of battle, including how this crew will work together and what kind of enemies they will have to face up against.